puneetsharma0910/IntelliMock/README.md

 ---

-**Use IntelliMock to simulate real technical interviews, strengthen your fundamentals, and track your progress as you prepare for your dream software engineering role!**
+**Use IntelliMock to simulate technical interviews, strengthen your fundamentals, and track your progress as you prepare for your dream software engineering role!**